Mennonite literature: Literary criticism

 Organized by Conrad Grebel University College professor Hildi Froese Tiessen, the first Mennonite/s Writing academic conference was held in Waterloo, Ontario in 1990, while seven more conferences have been held since that time, establishing Mennonite literary criticism.
-Along with Peter Hinchcliffe, Froese Tiessen edited Acts of Concealment: Mennnonite/s Writing in Canada in 1992.
+Along with Peter Hinchcliffe, Froese Tiessen edited Acts of Concealment: Mennonite/s Writing in Canada in 1992.

 The literary criticism of Ervin Beck and Ann Hostetler has been instrumental in codifying Mennonite literature.
 The English Department at Goshen College is home to the Center for Mennonite Writing and publishes the Center for Mennonite Writing Journal.

-In 2020, University of Toronto scholar Magdalene Redekop published Making Believe: Questions About Mennonites and Art, while York University scholar Robert Zacharias published Reading Mennonite Literature: A Study in Minor Transnationalism in 2022.
-In 2022, Sabrina Reed published Lives Lived, Lives Imagined, the first ever monograph on the work of Miriam Toews.
+Significant works of Mennonite literary criticism include Rewriting the Break Event: Mennonites and Migration in Canadian Literature (2013) and Reading Mennonite Literature: A Study in Minor Transnationalism (2022) by Robert Zacharias of York University, Daniel Shenk Cruz's book on Queer Mennonite Literature called Queering Mennonite Literature: Archives, Activism, and the Search for Community (2019), University of Toronto scholar Magdalene Redekop's Making Believe: Questions About Mennonites and Art (2020) and Sabrina Reed's Lives Lived, Lives Imagined (2022), the first ever monograph on the work of Miriam Toews.